On the open TS/ST correspondence: Eigenfunctions and matrix models

+where $S_N$ is the permutation group of $N$ elements.
+By applying the Cauchy identity, one can further write $ Z(N,\hbar)$ as \cite{Kashaev:2015wia}

 where again $\hbar = \pi b^2$.
-It is important to stress that \eqref{eq:det} in entire in $\kappa$, in particular the sum on the r.h.s.~has an infinite radius of convergence.
+It is important to stress that \eqref{eq:det} is entire in $\kappa$, in particular, the sum on the right-hand side has an infinite radius of convergence.
 This is a standard result in Fredholm theory and follows from the trace class property of $\rho$, see \cite{ghm, Laptev:2015loa, Kashaev:2015kha}.